sydneyallen/Hilma_in_Motion/README.md

 # Hilma_in_Motion
-this is how you add details in your project (click pencil)
+this is how you add details in your project (click pencil) Processing